 Lauren has found dating to be very difficult (and stressful) because she is afraid of not being able to maintain a lively dialogue on dates; she finds herself getting nervous, tense, and panicked beforehand.
 Consequently, she has decided to avoid dating altogether.

 Social anxiety can lead to chronic avoidance of various social situations in order to escape intense feelings of anxiety or inadequacy.
-It may also create uncomfortable physiological sensations in the body or produce unhelpful thoughts that impede our social functioning.
+It may also create uncomfortable physiological sensations in the body or produce unhelpful thoughts that get in the way of our social functioning.

 Exposure works using two principles — desensitization and habituation.
-When a person becomes desensitized to their fears, the anxiety they experience begins to dissipate.
+When you become desensitized to your fears, your anxiety begins to lessen.
 Habituation then takes over.
 Thus, the same situation, when presented again, does not produce the same intense reaction as the first or second time.
-Exposure therapy can be either imaginal (using one’s imagination) or in vivo (in the actual feared situation).
+Exposure therapy can be either imaginal (using your imagination) or in vivo (in the actual feared situation).
 Exposure therapy, when done correctly and consistently, can be very effective in treating phobias and fears of any kind.